shevernitskiy/amo/README.md

 Filter is a complex parameter that depends on the method.
 Lib provides a filter builder to construct filter queries depending on the method.
 Each filter can take different types of input conditions: single (property = value), multi (property = array of values), range (property = from-to), custom fields* , statuses* (*only for leads as I know?).
-To use the filter builder, depending on the constraits of the API method, you should pass the callback that receives filter instance and return it with your params.
+To use the filter builder depending on the constraits of the API method, you should pass the callback that receives filter instance and return it with your params.
 The instance will be typed, and you will not be able to set the value if it does not satisfy the method constraints (type of the value will be `never`).